druths/xp/README.md

 The `fx` command provides several core capabilities:

-  - `fx info <pipeline>` will print info about the pipeline (NOT IMPLEMENTED)

   - `fx tasks <pipeline>` will out info about one or more tasks in the pipeline including whether they are marked

   - `fx run <pipeline>` will run a pipeline (or a task within a pipeline)

-  - `fx desc <pipeline>` will describe how a pipeline (or a task within a pipeline) will be run.
-This is a good way to make sure that running your pipeline will do what you expect.
-(NOT IMPLEMENTED)

   - `fx mark <pipeline>` will mark specific tasks or an entire pipeline

   - `fx unmark <pipeline>` will unmark specific tasks or an entire pipeline

-  - `fx wipe <pipeline>` will remove all files in the namespace of the pipeline ... be very careful using this command!

-  - `fx import <pipeline> <files>` will bring files into the pipeline namespace (NOT IMPLEMENTED)

-  - `fx export <pipeline> <files>` will move files out of the pipeline namespace (NOT IMPLEMENTED)

 All of these commands have help messages to help their correct use.